dotnet/EntityFramework.Docs/entity-framework/core/saving/disconnected-entities.md

 ## Saving single entities

-If it is known whether or not an insert or update us needed, then either the Add or Update can be used appropriately:
+If it is known whether or not an insert or update is needed, then either Add or Update can be used appropriately:

 [!code-csharp[Main](../../../samples/core/Saving/Saving/Disconnected/Sample.cs#InsertAndUpdateSingleEntity)]